EckoTan0804/hugo-blox-resume/content/docs/finance/ETF/01_theory/passive_invest.md

 {{% /callout %}}

-In passive investing, you focus on the market as a whole instead of individual stocks, allowing you to benefit from overall market returns.
+In passive investing, you **focus on the market as a whole instead of individual stocks**, allowing you to benefit from overall market returns.
 This strategy is often more profitable in the long term than active strategies, and it also saves you time.

 ## Active vs. Passive Investing

-In **active investing**, investors
+In **<u>active</u> investing**, investors

 - monitor the market and decides which stocks are undervalued or overvalued
 - Invest in these stocks with the expectation that the stock price will eventually adjust to their predicted value, allowing them to profit when they sell the stock.
 The active selection of stocks is called **stock picking**.
 - Can also invest in actively managed funds, where a fund manager decides which companies to invest the investors' money in.
 - **aim to outperform the market return**

-On the other hand, **passive** investors believe that it is not possible to beat the market.
+On the other hand, **<u>passive</u>** investors believe that it is not possible to beat the market.
 Instead, they invest in an average global portfolio and, in return, achieve the average market return.

 {{% callout note %}}